KDScheuer/Tally/ReadMe.md

 ## Grafana

-Because Tally pushes to Prometheus and Prometheus feeds Grafana, no special Grafana integration is needed — query your metrics exactly as you would any other Prometheus source.
+Because Tally pushes to Prometheus and Prometheus feeds Grafana, no special Grafana integration is needed.
+Query your metrics exactly as you would any other Prometheus source.

 Useful patterns: